Please contact the Web administrator with any questions. You may also write to the Web administrator at the address below:

 Rush University Medical Center encrypts certain email messages that contain sensitive information, such as patient medical and financial information.
 This is to protect the privacy of our patients and to comply with federal regulations.
 Encryption protects against unauthorized individuals intercepting these messages.
 A user will receive a link to a secure website where the user will need to register and log in to the secure website to view encrypted messages.

-There are some secure forms on the Rush website for users to request services and information via the Internet.
+There are secure forms on the Rush website for users to request services and information via the internet.
 Users may need to provide confidential health information to help Rush University Medical Center fulfill a request.
 We will use this information only to help us respond to the user's request.

 To prevent unauthorized access, maintain data accuracy and ensure the correct use of information, Rush University Medical Center has put in place appropriate physical, electronic and administrative procedures to safeguard and secure the information we collect through these online forms.
 These procedures are consistent with the Medical Center's policies and the laws and regulations of the State of Illinois.

-The user is prohibited from violating or attempting to violate the security of this website, including, without limitation, (a) accessing data not intended for such user or logging onto a server or an account which the user is not authorized to access; (b) attempting to probe, scan or test the vulnerability of a system or network or to breach security or authentication measures without proper authorization; or (c) accessing or using the website or any portion thereof without authorization, in violation of this policy or in violation of applicable law.
-Violations of system or network security may result in civil or criminal liability.”
+Users are prohibited from violating or attempting to violate the security of this website, including, without limitation, (a) accessing data not intended for him or her or logging onto a server or an account which he or she is not authorized to access; (b) attempting to probe, scan or test the vulnerability of a system or network or to breach security or authentication measures without proper authorization; or (c) accessing or using the website or any portion thereof without authorization, in violation of this policy or in violation of applicable law.
+Violations of system or network security may result in civil or criminal liability.

 Online payments and third-party intermediaries